weewx/weewx/docs_src/weectl/station.md

 ## `weectl station upgrade`

-This action will upgrade your configuration file, documentation, examples, and daemon configuration files.
-The skins will not be touched.
+This action can upgrade any combination of your configuration file, documentation, examples, daemon utility files, and skins.

 Running `weectl station upgrade --help` will show you its options.